 The Bank works with a wide range of suppliers for various business needs.
 Using suppliers and outsourcing allows the Bank to achieve strategic targets, obtain expertise, expand the product range and improve service.
 Contracting with suppliers exposes the Bank to risks including the following: Operational, business continuity, information leakage, technology, compliance, legal, reputational and so forth.
-Such risk is regularly managed by risk management processes, procurement processes, business continuity and information and cyber security.
-The Bank has formulated and approved policy on supplier and outsourcing risk management, in conformity with Proper Conduct of Banking Business Directive 359A "Outsourcing".
+These risks are regularly managed through risk management processes, procurement processes (backed by supporting IT systems), business continuity and information and cyber security; the processes are carried out in accordance with a policy for management of suppliers and outsourcing risk, which was formulated and approved by the Bank and is validated every year, in accordance with Proper Conduct of Banking Business Directive 359A - Outsourcing.